brandur/sorg/content/nanoglyphs/018-ractors.md

 ---

 Brief intermission: Welcome to _Nanoglyph_, a weekly newsletter about parallel computing and spruce trees.
-If you're reading this on the web, you can [subscribe here](https://nanoglyph-signup.brandur.org).
+If you're reading this on the web, and you wouldn't mind seeing more posts like this one, you can [subscribe here](https://nanoglyph-signup.brandur.org).

 ---